WesternPine/Pipeline/README.md

 ### Creating A Custom Implementation

 Creating a custom implementation is rather easy, but it will require you to understand how to use messaging channels for the platform you plan to code this on.
 Because of the lengthy explination, I will not write a tutorial on how to do this.
-If you would like an example, feel free to check out any of the [live package classes containing the code for each supported base-platform.](https://github.com/WesternPine/Pipeline/blob/master/src/main/java/dev/westernpine/pipeline/examples/UsageExample.md) The pre-written code should provide some great examples on how you can create your own implementation.
+If you would like an example, feel free to check out any of the [live package classes containing the code for each supported base-platform.](https://github.com/WesternPine/Pipeline/tree/master/src/main/java/dev/westernpine/pipeline/live) The pre-written code should provide some great examples on how you can create your own implementation.

 If your platform isn't supported, and you can't code your own implementation, or would like to see support for your platform, please see below on how to contact me.

+## Working With Pipeline

+Working with pipeline is coded to be extremely easy and versitile.
+You can check out the [Bukkit example snippits with explinations here](https://github.com/WesternPine/Pipeline/blob/master/src/main/java/dev/westernpine/pipeline/examples/UsageExample.md) to get an idea about how to use Pipeline in your workflow.

 ## What Is A Request?